 At time:matters, we are particularly committed to protecting your personal data.
-We wish to provide you below with comprehensive and transparent information regarding how your personal data are processed within our online offering and connected websites, features and content associated with it as well as external online presences such as our social media profiles (hereinafter collectively referred to as “online offering”).
+We wish to provide you below with comprehensive and transparent information regarding how your personal data are processed.

 As a private-law company, we must comply with various legal requirements in respect of data protection.
 Besides the German Data Protection Act (BDSG)/European General Data Protection Regulation (GDPR) and the German Telemedia Act (TMG), we are also subject to the rules of the German Postal Service Data Protection Regulation (PDSV) and the German Postal Law (PostG).
 Furthermore, our data protection principles are in line with internal Lufthansa Group policies.